-As much as you want the kids to just enjoy the great outdoors, they will get bored and need other things to entertain them.
-Pack a few items to help ease boredom when it sets in.
+As much as you want the kids to just enjoy the great outdoors, sometimes they will get bored and need other things to entertain them.
+Pack a few kid friendly items to help ease boredom when it sets in at the camping area.
 Think of items to help them connect with nature such as a nature scavenger hunt, bug catchers, magnifying glass and binoculars.
-Outdoor energy releasers like bubbles, kites, balls and scooters/bikes are great to get the wild energy out.
+Outdoor energy releasers like bubbles, water guns, kites, balls and scooters/bikes are great to get the wild energy out.

 You can find out all of our favorites on our family packing list post!

 A benefit of family camping trip in the car is that you can load more into your car than you would normally carry on your back.
 Add some sparkle to your night by hanging up solar powered fairy lights.
 These say camping fun more than anything we have seen.
 Don’t forget hands-free lighting options like headlamps or solar lanterns for your tent.

 In the name of comfort and a better night’s sleep, pack the air mattress, your pillow from home and a duvet for snuggling under.
 Having your own bedding helps make you feel more at home, even in the wild.
 Love your coffee?
 Pack a kettle and a french press with your gourmet grounds for a perfect wake up call.